Daniel-Manjarrez/Microcontroller-Interactive-Device-Slice-and-Spice/README.md

 ## Demos

-This image showcases the final design of the enveloped generative art display.
+This image showcases the final game rendering of the interactive game program.

 - Final Result Static Image:
 ![Final Result](images/TreeShot.png)

-This image showcases the animated motion of the enveloped generative art display.
+This image showcases the animated motion of the final game rendering of the interactive game program.

 - Final Result Animated Image: